rubygems/rfcs/text/0008-gem-contents-api.md

 It will be necessary to store a manifest of all the files in the gem.
 The manifest will return a list of all files with all the necessary information about each file: content type, size, path, checksum, binary, etc.

-Rubygems.org can show a placeholder for the content browsing page until a gem has its contents stored..
 Until a gem version has its manifest created, indicating that the files are available in the cache, rubygems.org can show a placeholder for the content browsing page.

 ### Store the manifest